1bnr/CSCI-3081W_BrushWork/README.md

     make

-The main target must be named exactly "BrushWork" and be built in a "bin/" directory within your project root
+The main target must be named exactly "FlashPhoto" and be built in a "bin/" directory within your project root

-When run as described above, the build process must produce an executable called BrushWork in the bin/ directory.
+When run as described above, the build process must produce an executable called FlashPhoto in the bin/ directory.

 ## Invocation rules
 When run, your program must take 0 agruments and be invoked as follows:

-    ./bin/BrushWork
+    ./bin/FlashPhoto

 ## git commit message guidelines/rules
 - There should only ever be ONE scope/module affected per commit message.